Kate-B-DS/pet_projects_and_hackathons/README.md

-# PET_Plants
-contains my pet-project for business in wood processing industry
+This repository contains my pet-projects